 Sadly Hurricane Irma in September 2017 forced the closure of Peter Island Resort and Spa.
 Please see hotel page on this site for more detail.

-Our Classic Hideaways are a collection of boutique Caribbean Hotels.
-All are special; so having the time to enquire about your health, family, grandchildren or views about the latest sporting scandal is as important to the housekeepers, gardeners, security, bar and restaurant staff as it is to the owners.
+Classic Hideaways is a UK based representation company that assists luxury boutique hotels with their sales and marketing activity in Europe.
+All the hotels are special; so having the time to enquire about your health, family, grandchildren or views about the latest sporting scandal is as important to the housekeepers, gardeners, security, bar and restaurant staff as it is to the owners.
 Of course great food and relaxing surroundings also help to define our Classic Hideaways.

 Our normal office hours are:

 In case of an emergency please call 44 (0) 208 339 6888 and leave a message.

 This number is checked regularly for messages.